Shuttle/shuttle-esb/modules-active-time-range.md

 ---
 # Active Time Range Module

-The `ActiveTimeRangeModule` may be found in the `Shuttle.ESB.Modules` assembly.
+The `ActiveTimeRangeModule` may be found in the `Shuttle.Esb.Modules` assembly.
 The module will attach the `ActiveTimeRangeObserver` to the `OnPipelineStarting` event of all pipelines except the `StartupPipeline` and abort the pipeline if the current time is not within the active time range.

 ~~~xml
   <appSettings>